Keenan-Faure/Shopify-Integrator/README.md

 ### Configuring .env file

 The environment variable file contains variables that are used by the application.
-Of course, if one is removed, please do not expect the application to work correctly.
+Of course, if one is not set correctly or removed, please do not expect the application to work correctly.
+Once the repository has been cloned, there exists a file `.example.env` that needs to be renamed to `.env` and thereafter  needs to be replaced with the respective values

-The default `.env` file contains the default values that needs to be changed and can be found below:
+The default `.example.env` file contains the default values that needs to be changed and can be found below:

 #### Postgresql